-All flows take time.
+In summary, electric effects are due to the flow of charges.
+Now, all flows take time.
 How fast is electricity?
-A simple way to measure the speed of electricity is to produce a small spark at one end of a long wire, and to observe how long it takes until the spark appears at the other end of the wire.
+A simple way to measure the speed of electricity is to produce a small spark at one end of a long metal wire, and to observe how long it takes until the spark appears at the other end of the wire.
 In practice, the two sparks are almost simultaneous; the speed one measures is much higher than everything else we observe in our environment.
-How can we measure the time nevertheless?
+How would you measure the speed?
 And why did different researchers get very different speed values in this experiment?
+The result of these experiments is that the speed of electricity is often a large percentage of the speed of light - though never faster than it.